chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Created a mixer class to try and implement voicer (used for multi instrument playback).

 A lot of code refactoring later, playback via the voicer through mixer is now possible.
 Now need to test using two voices.

+Two voices works correctly!

+## 5/1
+UI for 4 separate tracks implemented, now can play four instrument simultaneously.

+Added a button to clear an image from a track.

+Working on volume sliders.